Appeals Against MTI Board of Governors’ Decisions

 MTI appeals involve complex service rules and medical regulations, requiring specialized advocacy.
 Nouman Muhib Kakakhel – Lawyer & Legal Consultant provides expert representation in Peshawar, from drafting appeals to arguing before the Tribunal, ensuring compliance with 2015 Act reforms.

-Engaging employment appellate lawyers in Peshawar maximizes success.
+Engaging employment appellate lawyers maximizes success.

 Conclusion: Empowering Employees Through Appeals